 Ms. Morrison also participates in a separate incentive cash bonus program designed to reward the Company's leasing employees for successfully executing new leases and renewing existing leases with our tenants.
 Management believes it is desirable for all leasing employees to participate in this plan in order to provide incentives for maximizing and growing the Company's revenues.
 Per the terms of her employment contract, Ms. Morrison is eligible to receive an annual incentive cash bonus equal to the lesser of (1) 75% of her salary or (2) the average of the bonuses received by certain leasing employees who report directly to her.
 Ms. Morrison receives the higher of the bonus as calculated under the Company's incentive cash bonus plan for executive officers or the bonus calculated under the terms of her employment contract, but not both.
-During 2006, Ms. Morrison received a cash bonus based on the terms of her employment contract in the amount of \$79,271.
+Ms. Morrison also participated in a separate bonus program during 2007 where she is eligible to receive a bonus based on her leasing team reaching certain goals with respect to achieving minimum overall occupancy rates and minimum average rental rate increases on existing leases renewed or new leases executed during that year.
+In addition, Ms. Morrison is eligible to receive a bonus for leases that were executed prior to 2007 relating to new development projects, but which the Company did not consider earned and payable until construction actually began on those new developments.